esacup2016/esacup2016.github.io/pages/costs.md

 menu-rank: 6
 ---

-The final price per boat is not fixed yet, negotiations with sponsors are still ongoing.
-It also depends on the number of registrations.
+The final price per boat is not fixed, it depends on the number of registrations.
+Moreover, negotiations with sponsors are still ongoing and might further reduce the costs for participants.

-The indicative costs varies between about **2600 Euro/boat**, if we have 15 boats/75 participants, and about **2900 Euro/boat** if we have 10 boat/50
+The indicative price will vary between about **2600 Euro/boat**, if we have 15 boats/75 participants, and about **2900 Euro/boat**, if we have 10 boat/50
 participants.
 Included in this price are the boat with a crew of up to five persons, participation in the races, on-board packet lunches, photos, welcome party, prizegiving ceremony and gala dinner.

 The costs of one optional training day, including instructor (no reduction possible if bareboat only), will be between **658 Euro/boat** (in case of 15